hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/finish.md

 # Conclusion #

-You now understand two different techniques for starting a container on Kubernetes.
-Nginx is a commonly used for serving up web contents and as you can see is easy to start on Kubernetes.
-There are thousands of other containers that can easily be started with these same basic steps.
+You now understand a few different techniques for efficiently getting your Java application into a container.
+Now it's ready to be run on Kubernetes.
+There are some basic ways to containerize applications which are not very efficient.
+With binary, native applications using Graal project such as Quarkus you now have to fairly advanced ways of creating efficient containers.
+Java continues toward cloud native.

 ## Lessons Learned ##